 The penalties for using copyrighted music without a license can be quite severe, and you don’t want to find yourself with a hefty fine.

 If you share a video in public where you have used an unlicensed piece of copyrighted music, the copyright owner can present whoever is hosting your video, whether you’re using YouTube or Vimeo, Facebook or Twitch, with a takedown notice.
 In turn, the host will ask you to take down the offending content.
 This is known as a copyright strike.
 If you believe that you have licensed the music properly, you can contest the takedown notice.
 But you can be fined if the music isn’t licensed.

 After three copyright strikes on YouTube, all of your content will be deleted, your account will be terminated, and you will not be able to create new ones.
 The rules around copyright infringement are quite involved, so ensure you always use properly licensed music, for example, anything purchased from Artlist, do read this great article on copyright infringement.

 Whether you’re looking for a track that will form the signature for your brand, background music for an educational video, or if you need music for your Twitch stream, there are plenty of places that offer royalty-free or copyright-free music.

 Obviously, we think that Artlist is the best place to purchase your copyright-free music licenses.
 That isn’t just because we have a library of 1,000s of songs that are easy to search, but it’s also because our license is very simple.
-When you subscribe to Artlist, you get unlimited downloads with lifetime use across unlimited projects.
+When you subscribe to Artlist, you get unlimited downloads with lifetime coverage for projects featuring music downloaded with a subscription.
 Some platforms will have restrictions on their copyright-free music licenses.
 For example, other platforms might require you to get separate licenses for the same music piece if you want to use it.
 Or the license might be time-limited.
 Who wants to have to remember to renew a license in five years?